 - Working with and supporting external auditors

-By separating the audit and finance committees and assigning appropriate responsibilities to each, your church can gain assurance that its financial management and oversight activities are not in conflict with each other.
+Your church can gain assurance that its financial management and oversight activities are not in conflict with each other by separating the audit and finance committees and assigning appropriate responsibilities to each.
 In addition, separating these activities creates more positions with smaller workloads, so this may help in enlisting volunteers to take these positions.
 On the other hand, some organizations may not be large enough to have two separate committees, so in those cases, additional controls and oversight by other members of the board and management will be necessary.

-By appropriately structuring your church board and its committees and monitoring the proper data, you can increase the effectiveness of your financial oversight activities.
+By appropriately structuring church leadership and monitoring the proper data, you can increase the effectiveness of financial oversight activities.
 These basic steps can reduce the risk of internal fraud and help ensure the success of your congregation.

-If you are looking to improve internal processes and reduce the workload on your church board and management, contact the American Deposit Management Co.
+If you are looking to improve internal processes and reduce workloads for your church board and management, contact the American Deposit Management Co.
 At ADM, we leverage our proprietary fintech to provide various services to religious organizations that increase the safety and return on your congregation’s reserve funds.
 We can also implement advanced systems that lower the effort required by your members to run the church, thereby reducing costs and the opportunity for fraud.